PeterWippermann/changelog-buildbreaker/README.md

 </build>
 ```
 Running `mvn deploy` will also include the `verify` phase and thus execute the check.

-This check __will also affect your local `mvn install`!__ So if you want to have your changelog checked only for a release, you can move this plugin execution to a dedicated [Maven profile](http://maven.apache.org/guides/introduction/introduction-to-profiles.html).
-This is what we did [in this plugin's POM](https://github.com/PeterWippermann/changelog-buildbreaker/blob/79298ab9d762640537771c1f69b5eb24c83ddd1e/pom.xml#L138-L156) as well!
+Caution: __This check will then also affect your local `mvn install`!__ So if you want to have your changelog checked for a release only, you can move this plugin execution to a dedicated [Maven profile](http://maven.apache.org/guides/introduction/introduction-to-profiles.html).
+This is also what we did [in this plugin's own POM](https://github.com/PeterWippermann/changelog-buildbreaker/blob/79298ab9d762640537771c1f69b5eb24c83ddd1e/pom.xml#L138-L156)!

 ### Integrate the check with the Maven Release Plugin